Float-Capital/docs-staging-hosting/docs/docs/stake.md

 ## Withdrawing your staked Float synthetic tokens

-Staked tokens can simply be unstaked at any point by the user for a nominal fee.
+Staked tokens can simply be unstaked at any point by the user for a nominal fee of 50 basis points.